Seahorse ROV MVP 1 Visual Reference

 01 — Segment Cross Section (Head Variant — with Eye Sockets)

 Head segments: 4 L-shaped plates with eye sockets on left and right walls.
-Flat viewports set into curved plate surfaces.
+Dome viewports (acrylic hemisphere) house 190°+ fisheye lenses in curved plate surfaces.
 Dorsal fin ray on top, ballast rail on bottom.
 Body/mid/tail segments omit eye sockets but keep same plate geometry.

-SEALED SPINE FIN RAY BALLAST RAIL o-ring A B C D LEFT EYE RIGHT EYE ~40mm (head) → ~15mm (tail) ↑ DORSAL (top) ↓ VENTRAL (bottom)
+mineral crust (EMA aragonite) SEALED SPINE RIDGE MG90S FIN RAY solar BALLAST RAIL o-ring A B C D LEFT EYE dome + fisheye 940nm NIR ring RIGHT EYE dome + fisheye 940nm NIR ring ~40mm (head) → ~15mm (tail) PETG core + mineral crust (EMA) · NoIR cameras · 940nm stealth ↑ DORSAL (top) ↓ VENTRAL (bottom)

 Plate A